ethereum-optimism/design-docs/protocol/l2-blob.md

 ## Fault Proof

-The derivation pipeline integrates with fault proofs by adding additional hint types to the preimage oracle to query input data from the DA provider and the on-chain challenge status.
+The derivation pipeline integrates with fault proofs by adding additional hint types to the preimage oracle to query the on-chain challenge status.

-### `l2-blob <commitment>`

-Retrieves BLOB data stored on the DA provider for the given `<commitment>`.

 ### `l1-l2blob-challenge-status <commitment> <blocknumber>`